Udricani Church: History

-As recorded in the pisanie, the church was built in 1735, with Jupan Udrecan Clucerul as ktetor.
+As recorded in the pisanie, the church was built in 1735, with Jupân Udrecan Clucerul as ktetor.
 It was shortly placed under the authority of St. John’s Monastery in Focșani, freeing it from various taxes levied by the Prince of Wallachia.
 It likely had a courtyard, monastic cells and a bell tower; Ban Mihail Cantacuzino records it around 1770.
 A Romanian school functioned in the cells at the end of the 18th century, as later recorded by Ion Ghica.
 Archaeological work carried out after 2005 unearthed the presence of a cemetery on the south side, containing 130 graves from the 17th through 19th centuries, as well as religious objects, seals, rings, coins and pottery.
 The excavations also indicated that an older church once stood on the site, probably a modest wooden structure with a brick foundation.

 The damage sustained during the 1802 earthquake was repaired by Paharnic Nicolae in 1810.
-Following a series of five smaller earthquakes during the 1820s and ‘30s, further repairs were carried out in 1834.
+Following a series of five smaller earthquakes during the 1820s and '30s, further repairs were carried out in 1834.
 More damage, repaired subsequently, was caused by the 1838 quake.
 The Great Fire of Bucharest in 1847 burned the church and the bell tower, to the west, which also served as a gate.
 The 1848 pisanie, located in the narthex, notes that the former abbot from Focșani carried out the repairs.
 The tower remained half destroyed, with the bells hanging from four wooden poles.
-It was demolished in 1936-1937 in order to make way for an apartment building.
+It was demolished in 1936–1937 in order to make way for an apartment building.

 The weakened masonry domes weee also removed in 1848 and replaced by wooden ones coated in tin.
-Other repairs took place in 1856, 1864 and 1877, while a robbery occurred in 1857.
+Other repairs took place in 1856, 1864, and 1877, while a robbery occurred in 1857.
 The school was renovated around that time.
 Later, a new building, still in existence, was added on the east side and used as a shelter for the poor.
 In 1937, a visiting Nicolae Iorga was struck by the church’s state of decay, ordering immediate repairs as head of the Historic Monuments Commission.
 A thorough plan was drawn up and intermittently executed between 1937 and 1945.
 Due to a lack of funds, the only elements carried out were the dome and roof repairs, the floor and window renovations and the replacement of the main door with one resembling its counterpart at Neamț Monastery.
 More repairs were undertaken following the 1940 and 1977 earthquakes.
 Between 1984 and 1989, the Nicolae Ceaușescu regime threatened the church with demolition.
-In 1985-1986, the surrounding buildings, largely belonging to the Jewish community, were torn down as part of the Centrul Civic project.
+In 1985–1986, the surrounding buildings, largely belonging to the Jewish community, were torn down as part of the Centrul Civic project.
 A 1998 exterior consolidation was only partial, and destroyed traces of frescoes.